thesius333/hello-world/README.md

 # hello-world
 My Fellow Developers,

-May the code flow like water and be bug free.
+May the code flow like water and may the bugs teach their lessons.